lydiahallie/javascript-questions/README.md

 ```

 - A: `"It worked!
 Hello world!"`
-- B: `"Oh no an error: undefined"`
+- B: `"Oh no an error: undefined`
 - C: `SyntaxError: can only throw Error objects`
-- D: `"Oh no an error!
-Hello world!"`
+- D: `"Oh no an error: Hello world!`

 <details><summary><b>Answer</b></summary>
 <p>